-Another important roommate question is to ask about their partying habits.
+Another important question to ask a potential roommate is to ask about their partying habits.
 One way to go about it is to ask something like: “and do your friends come over often?”.
 While you don’t want to be staunch about it and a killjoy, you want to make sure a few loose rules are in place which you both abide by.
-For example, agreeing to throw parties only on weekends will make sure you get your much needed shut-eye time for work or classes during the week.
+For example, agreeing to throw parties only on weekends will make sure you get your much-needed shut-eye time for work or classes during the week.

 4. What’s your typical schedule?

 Housemates can have a rough time with each other if their schedules don’t match.
 One wants to sleep while the other one wants to play video games with the volume all the way up.
 You don’t need to have identical schedules, but the more different they are, the more you want to make sure you can accommodate each other.
 It’s best to discuss your schedules right away and make sure you can find workarounds where troublesome mismatches come up.

 5. Do you have pets?